MaptheGap.co.uk interviews Callie Morris about her gap year trip volunteering in Kenya and backpacking through South East Asia and Australia.

 Being travel though, plans will inevitably change.
 What did you actually end up doing?

-Did you plan meticulously every step the way or did you just decide to wing it?
+Did you plan meticulously every step of the way or did you just decide to wing it?

 What was the best experience you had on your gap year?